vitorbraga/games-ecommerce-server/README.md

 2. Run `npm run start:prod` command to start production environment
 3. The server will start at `http://localhost:4000`

-IMPORTANT: to run the project correctly, you'll need to setup the proper environment variables for the desired environment.
+***IMPORTANT***: to run the project correctly, you'll need to setup the proper environment variables for the desired environment.
 Please check the table below to know more about the necessary environment variables.

-## Environment variables:
+## Environment variables

 This application is complex, then we have lots of configuration to do.
 As this configuration is either confidential data or is environment-based, we need to make environment variables out of them, so we are more protected and the application can run properly.